danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 # State is immeasurable

 The code is static.
 Why is that important?
 The frozen state yielding a multitude of infinities in variation through time fascinates me.
-Always has.i To construct something and then for it to take on a life of it's own in a sense.
+Always has.
+To construct something and then for it to take on a life of it's own in a sense.
 Feels paradoxical.
-Goes on to talk about complexity.
+Thi then goes on to say something interesting about complexity.
 The scope or sampling window matters.
 Static or in flux.
 Has to do with the presentation aspect.
 I work on the code until it reaches a static state which is most to my liking.
 While I might not listen to an eternity's worth of the generated material I'll listen to a good long while.
 I can be certain that the algorithms combining of parameters will satisfy me in the same way that I can hear when a piece is finished.
 My choice to project static code in combination with fixed media is for the greater part due to my fascination for complexity emerging out of simplicity.
 To a smaller degree I cant help but go against the prescribed modus operandi of playing the code within so called live coding like an instrument.
 That is not what I want to do.
 I want to organise sound in a very specific way.
 Another nice aspect of static code is that it greatly increases portability.

+We're not ready for it.
+I don't mean that live coding is so futureWorld that it as a phenomenon is ahead of it's time.
+What I'm saying is that we don't have the fundamentals of the infrasctructure for even just the creation of the kind of files that can be distributed in a way that makes sense.
+Video is a really bad way of making code available to others.
+The recipient can't copy the code out of it and has to write it by hand.
+This is errorprone and clunky.
+Also the file sizes are huge.
+Static code however is just a tiny text file.
+Kilobytes.
+Goes anywhere fast because it is so tiny.

 I got to thinking about state a lot through brushing up against functional programming.
-When state is thought of as somehting dirty and dangerous then that makes it interesting to me.
+State is thought of as something dirty and dangerous there in that scene then that makes it interesting to me.
 I found workarounds because it wa fun to go against prescribed ways of working.
 Also I'd argue that memory is a fundamental aspect of music as it is a time based medium.
 You can't say stuff like "There is no state" or that "Time is the only constant" and not expect people to rebel.

 Anyway the whole wanting to stay one hundred percent sqeaky clean all of the time thing that can happen to functional programmers always struck me as having more to do with fundamental problems in computer science than about me wanting to organise sound.
 Nevermind about all of that.
 I don't mind so much that there could potentially be a danger of some unexpected behaviour when I'm making music by writing code.
+I do a lot more listenig to results than than I do expecting hear things.
 So long as it makes a sound there is something for me to hear and to decide what I think of it.
 I only ever regarded unintended silence as failure.
 Anything above that is something I can work with.
-If I can hear it I a mcertain that I can decide if I like it or not.
+If I can hear it I am certain that I can decide if I like it or not.
 How could I not have an opinion on anything and everthing I hear?
 As far back as I can remember that's all I've been doing.
 Deciding.
 Making choices based on what I'v been hearing.
 So it's real simple.
-I like simple.i So does Mark Fell and I like Mark Fell.
+I like simple.
+So does Mark Fell and I like Mark Fell.

 Mark Fell is quoted as saying the following in Phillip Clark's Manitutshu Wire Review: